JD277/ADAKADEMY-WRO2025/models/README.md

 The models files are organized with this order:
 ```
 ADAKADEMY-WRO2025/models/
+├── LX-2BUPS_Down_Base.3mf
-├── Base de baterias.3mf
+├── L298N_Base.3mf
-├── Base l298n.3mf
+├── Top_Base.3mf
-├── Base superior.3mf
+├── Wheel_nut.3mf
-├── Clip union.3mf
+├── Raspberry4_Base.3mf
-└── Extension base.3mf
+└── Base_Extension.3mf
 ```
 Where:

-- `/Base de baterias.3mf`: Model used to connect the LX-2BUPS module to the chassis
+- `/LX-2BUPS_Down_Base.3mf`: Model used to connect the LX-2BUPS module to the chassis
-- `/Base l298n.3mf`: Model used to connect the l298n module to the chassis
+- `/L298N_Base.3mf`: Model used to connect the l298n module to the chassis
-- `/Base superior.3mf`: Top extension model to connect more modules to the chassis
+- `/Top_Base.3mf`: Top extension model to connect more modules to the chassis
+- `/Wheel_nut.3mf`: Nut to adjust the wheels to the axle
-- `/Clip union.3mf`: Clip to connect the model extension
+- `/Raspberry4_Base.3mf`: Models to connect and protect the Raspberry 4 Model B to the chassis
-- `/Extension base.3mf`: Extension model to increase the height of components by 10 mm
+- `/Base_Extension.3mf`: Extension model to increase the height of components by 10 mm